fernnf/sdnm/README.md

-# sdnm
+# SDNM Project SDN-Multilayer
-The SDN-Multilayer containers models repository for CNetLab by RNP
+The SDN-Multilayer containers models repository for CNetLab network emulator by RNP